adamsol/Pyxell/README.md

 -------

 * The project was originaly written in Haskell, with BNFC as the parser generator, and used LLVM as the target language.
-* In version 0.7.0 the code was rewritten to Python and used ANTLR as the parser generator.
+* In version 0.7.0 the code was rewritten to Python, with ANTLR as the parser generator.
 * In version 0.9.0 the project was refactored to use C++ as the target language.